 After the calls back and forth with OB and primary doctors' offices, I arrived at the local hospital around 8 a.m.
 A full two hours after I called, and now 10 hours after the initial onset of physical symptoms.

 Let it be known, a pregnant woman complaining of chest pain will cut any waiting line.

 I gave a urine sample and eventually got a bed and my blood was drawn.
 They hooked me up to a BP monitor.
 The on-call OB, a kind man who was the hospital's high-risk specialist, and a doctor from my OB office who happened to be at the hospital that day, were in my room.
 The BP monitor gave the reading: 190/101.

 Stroke high.
 Seizure high.
 Coma high.

 Two pairs of doctors' eyes bulged at each other.
 The set me up with an IV of magnesium sulfate.
 "The Mag", as it's known, was to keep me from having a seizure.

 Urine showed protein, and the blood work showed high liver enzymes and low platelet counts.
 I was really bad shape.

 I'm told I have severe pre-ecplamspia and HELLP syndrome.
-I didn't know what that really meant, since I didn't get that far in the books or likely I glossed over any of those details.
+I didn't know what that really meant, since I didn't get that far in the books.
 I'm confused, in denial, or both, because I'm a really healthy woman.
 How can I be in bad shape?

 I'm told they're doing their best to buy me time.
 Hours, not days or weeks.
 Words like "edge of viability" are thrown at me.
 I don't really understand, since two weeks ago I had pretty much the same deal and they sent me home.